CAST-genomics/haptools/docs/formats/haplotypes.rst

    * - 3
      - End Position
      - int
-     - The end position of this variant on its contig; usually the same as the Start Position
+     - The end position of this variant on its contig

+       Usually the same as the Start Position
    * - 4
      - Variant ID
      - string